moai/moai-dev/scons/README.txt

 export FMOD_SDK_ROOT=/Chrome/fmodapi43805nacl

-To build Moai for Native client, run the "build.sh" or "build.bat" script in the scons/ directory.
+To build Moai for Native client, run the "build.sh" or "build.bat" script.
 Note that if you are building on Windows, you will need to install cygwin and ensure that the cygwin binaries are in your executable path.

 The build script takes two optional command line parameters: